 Subject to prevailing budgetary availability, hiring restrictions, and need, positions in the school may include, but may not be limited to, the following license areas: 7-12 English Language Arts, Mathematics, Social Studies, Science, Special Education, Foreign Language, ESL, Art, and/or Physical Education.
 Dual certification in ESL/Special Education and content area preferred.**

 Spring Creek Community School is a small, nurturing school with a focus on questioning, dialogue, and student-centered inquiry, and an emphasis on arts and technology across the curriculum.
-We are in our third successful year of a new 6-12 school in East New York, and are seeking passionate, proactive, high-energy educators to assist in opening our High School in the fall of 2015, as well as adding to our Middle School staff.
+We are in our fourth successful year of a new 6-12 school in East New York, and are seeking passionate, proactive, high-energy educators to assist in building our High School as well as adding to our Middle School staff.
 We seek educators who are inspired by the opportunity to build a school, and a community, together.
 We offer the opportunity to be a leader and a visionary as we work with students, families, and the community to create a new public school that serves the students and families of East New York.

 Our collaborative staff members are educators, advisors, and learners along with our students; teachers and staff work together to create a community-minded environment and develop curriculum, in the classrooms and beyond, that is centered around our knowledge of the whole child’s needs and interests.
 We are committed to the inclusive model of education, and our mission to serve the needs of all students, including a percentage of Students with Disabilities that significantly exceeds our District average.